cyrildever/es-normalizer/README.md

 *IMPORTANT*: as of this version, most normalizers are for use on French data.

 To get a normalized string, you simply need to use the `normalize()` method passing it the data, a normalizer function and eventual arguments.
-There are currently nine specific normalizer functions and a generic one:
+There are currently ten specific normalizer functions and a generic one:
 * `Any`: the generic normalizer should be used if no specific normalizer exists;
 * `AddressLine`: pass any address line through it to get a normalized address, eg. `8, rue Henner` becomes `8 RUE HENNER`;
 * `City`: for normalizing city names (it removes any Cedex mention in French address, for instance);
 * `CodePostalFrance`: for French zip code;
 * `DateOfBirth`: pass a date and up to two parameters: the input format (eg. `YYYY-MM-DD`) and the output format wished (eg. `normalizer.ISO_FORMAT`), the default values being respectively the ISO format and the French date format;
+* `DepartementFrance`: extract the French departement number (out of a code postal, for instance);
 * `Email`: validates the passed e-mail and returns it in lower-case;
 * `FirstName`: pass a first name and get a normalized one (it uses an enlarged French dictionay of first names to process it making it possible to pass from `"J.-Louis"` to `"JEAN LOUIS"`);
 * `Mobile`: to validate a French mobile phone;